 Faculty selected are: Daniela Dimitrova, professor and director of graduate education in the Greenlee School of Journalism and Communication; Kayla Sander; senior lecturer of accounting; Eulanda Sanders, professor and chair of the Department of Apparel, Events and Hospitality Management; and Judy Vance, the Joseph C. and Elizabeth A. Anderlik professor of engineering and professor of mechanical engineering.

-Staff chosen for the calendar are: LeQuetia Ancar, assistant director of student services and multicultural liaison officer in the College of Engineering; Sherri Angstrom, secretary III for the Faculty Senate; Monica Howard, director of student programs for the College of Veterinary Medicine; Erin Pederson, licensed psychologist with the Student Counseling Service; and Barbara Woods, human sciences special project manager for Extension and Outreach.
+Staff chosen for the calendar are: LeQuetia Ancar, assistant director of student services and multicultural liaison officer in the College of Engineering; Sherri Angstrom, secretary III for the Faculty Senate; Monica Howard, director of student programs for the College of Veterinary Medicine; Erin Pederson, licensed psychologist with the Student Counseling Services; and Barbara Woods, human sciences special project manager for Extension and Outreach and adjunct assistant professor in the College of Human Sciences.

 “I was grateful to serve on the Women Impacting ISU calendar selection committee,” said Brooke Almasi, senior in public relations with a minor in American Indian studies from Cedar Rapids, Iowa, and the student serving on the selection committee for the 2018 calendar.
 “I loved reading the nominations of inspiring women who are working to create an innovative and welcoming environment at Iowa State.”